deficollective/defiscan/src/content/protocols/morpho.md

 A team multisig, `morpho.eth`, is able to activate a fee switch and enable new LTV tiers and interest rate models.
 These permissions can only affect newly created markets and future yield, with fees enforced in a fixed range.

 The `morpho.eth` multisig is further in control of the `MORPHO` token and it's upgradeability and minting features. `MORPHO` upgrades or uncontrolled minting can directly impact distributed rewards in the system and thus result in the loss of unclaimed yield.

-⚠️ Note that while not controlled by Morpho governance but the individual risk curators, Morpho Vaults expose users to critical permissions that could result in the loss of user funds.
-Since not controlled in a centralized manner these risks are not included in the scoring here.

 > Upgradeability score: Medium